 Sometimes there is opposition from the business society to creating protected areas since they consider that these areas diminish or make it impossible to develop economically.
 This is not necessarily true when it comes to Natura 2000 sites.
-However, it is necessary to take into account all aspects before starting an economic activity in an area of the Natura 2000 Network and the impacts that this activity may have on the species and habitats that are subject to protection.
+However, it is necessary to take into account all aspects before starting an economic activity in an area of the Natura 2000 network and the impacts that this activity may have on the species and habitats subject to the protection.

 Although Natura 2000 sites will not be official until the Republic of Serbia is part of the European Union, it is good to consider the proposed sites when planning a business, especially if it means interfering with the existing nature.

-Based on experiences in EU member states, before larger development projects, the sustainability needs of the ecological network should be assessed.
+Based on experiences in the EU member states, sustainability needs of the ecological network should be assessed before any larger development projects.
 If this assessment is positive, even if it is in a Natura 2000 site, the intervention is allowed.
-This is because Natura 2000 supports the principles of sustainable development and is not intended to stop development activities but to set standards so that they can be carried out while preserving biodiversity.
+This is because Natura 2000 supports the principles of sustainable development, and is not intended to stop development activities but to set standards, so that they can be carried out while preserving biodiversity.
 However, if the impact assessment shows a significant negative impact of the investment, in principle, it cannot be carried out unless the following situation occurs:

 - social and economic requirements justify the investment,